Join the Magnolia Moves Activity Challenge!

 Limitations

 All cover crops have limitations, as no plant can provide every desired benefit.
 Major limitations include the cost to establish cover crops, the time required to plant during the busy harvest season, and required additional management/planning.
 Establishment costs can be offset through NRCS cost-share programs.
 Planting cover crops during harvest can be frustrating when harvest is the top priority.
 Keeping in mind the long-term goals of the cover crop can help reduce this stress.
 Additionally, soil characteristics can affect cover crop performance.
-Poor drainage can restrict growth and potential benefits.
+Poor drainage can restrict growth and potential benefits, as shown by the crimson clover in Figure 2.
 Producers must know their field characteristics, optimum planting dates, when the majority of N is accumulated, and what expenses can be justified.
 Knowing the limitations will prevent many disappointments along the way.

 Summary